 If you hadn’t gone into editorial, what do you think you’d be doing?

-As a child and a younger adult I loved fashion.
-That's what I thought I would end up doing, but I love interiors, too.
+As a child and a younger adult, I loved fashion.
+That’s what I thought I would end up doing, but I love interior too.
 They are so closely related.
-I was actually trained as a medical technologist, and then when I got married I started taking on a love of the arts.
+I was actually trained as a medical technologist, and then when I got married, I started taking on a love of the arts.

 What are you up to now?

-The ninth-annual Phillip Trammell Shutze awards celebration and ceremony will take place on Saturday, Feb.
-21 at 6 p.m. at the Piedmont Driving Club in Atlanta.
+The 9th-annual Philip Trammell Shutze Awards ceremony will take place on Saturday, February 21, at 6 p.m., at the Piedmont Driving Club in Atlanta.
 Tickets are $130 for members and $175 for non-members.
 Coat and tie required.